The MiddCard is your official form of identification at Middlebury College.

 - Email or call the Department of Public Safety to report lost card.

 - Faculty and Staff: Report lost cards to Public Safety.
-You can request new cards at the Access and Parking Services Office in Public Safety.
+You can request new cards at the Campus Services Office in Lower Proctor.
 There is no fee.

 Temporary Access Cards